 |Under 5 seconds|

-The Luna Control Center UI is ideal for one-off content purges (rather than automated/repeating purges).
+Control Center is ideal for one-off content purges (rather than automated/repeating purges).

-To access Fast Purge in the Luna Control Center, click Publish Menu > Fast Purge.
+To access Fast Purge in Control Center, click the Control Center Menu and then Purge cache Publish.
 Then indicate what you want to purge and how:

-- The object(s) you want to purge (URLs, CP codes, cache tags, or ARLs)
+- The object(s) you want to purge (URLs, CP codes, cache tags, or cache keys/ARLs)

 - Network to purge (staging/production)